spewspew/Maze/readme.md

 * Write a program that randomly generates a solvable maze.

-This was written for Plan 9 and its C libraries.
-It should be very easy to port to Unix.
+This was written for Plan 9 and its C libraries and compiles on Unix with Plan9port.
 This is the [recursive backtracker](http://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_backtracker) algorithm though I found that out after I finished writing it.